FacCrystalllography

 Service Crystallography

-To do this, DTU Chemistry uses The SuperNova Dual Source CCD-diffractometer which consists of a four-circle kappa-goniometer combined with an Atlas CCD-detector and dual micro-sources (Cu and Mo Kα1 and Kα2 radiation) with multi-layer optics.
-The diffractometer is set up with a cryo cooling system covering 100 to 475 K. The single-crystal samples (<0.2 mm) are mounted either on a glass tip or in a loop which are placed on a goniometer head.
+To accomplish this, DTU Chemistry utilizes the SuperNova Dual Source CCD-diffractometer.
+This instrument comprises a four-circle kappa-goniometer combined with an Atlas CCD-detector and dual micro-sources (Cu λ = 1.5418 Å and Mo λ = 0.7107 Å) with multi-layer optics.
+It is used for solving X-ray single crystal structures of both small molecule and protein crystals.
+The diffractometer is equipped with a cryo cooling system covering -173 to 202 °C. The single-crystal samples (<0.2 mm) are mounted either on a glass tip or in a loop, which are placed on a goniometer head.

 Contact